Water supply and sanitation in New Zealand: Drinking-water safety

+Significant incidents

 Havelock North contamination 2016

 From 12 to 29 August 2016 the town of Havelock North experienced New Zealand's largest recorded outbreak of waterborne disease.
 Campylobacter entered the town's water supply.
 Of the town's 13,000 residents, 5,500 fell ill, 45 were hospitalised and four died.

-Inquiry
+Inquiry and findings

 In September 2016, the Government announced an Inquiry into the outbreak, in two stages.

 Stage 1 focused on identifying what happened, what caused the outbreak, and assessing the conduct of those responsible for providing safe drinking water to Havelock North.
 Stage 2 of the Inquiry addressed lessons learned for the future and steps to be implemented to reduce the likelihood of such an outbreak occurring again.

-Findings

 The drinking water for Havelock North was sourced from an aquifer under the Heretaunga Plains (the Te Mata aquifer) that was thought to be a confined aquifer secure from contaminants.
 The District Council did not treat water drawn from this aquifer before it was distributed to consumers.

 During a period of heavy rain, a paddock adjacent to the bore became inundated, and sheep faeces caused contamination of the bore water.
 The Inquiry found that in July 1998, there had been a previous incident of contamination of drinking water at Havelock North, but that the lessons from that incident had been forgotten.

 Another key finding was that several of the parties with responsibility for the water supply regime for Havelock North had failed to adhere to the high levels of care and diligence needed to protect public health and to avoid outbreaks of serious illness.
 The Inquiry concluded that a higher standard of care was needed, similar to that applied in the fields of medicine and aviation where the consequences of a failure could similarly be illness, injury or death.

-Recommendations
+Recommendations and subsequent research findings

 The recommendations arising from Stage 2 of the Inquiry including wide-ranging proposals for legislative and regulatory changes to drive systematic improvements in the management of drinking water nationwide.
 The recommendations also included mandatory treatment of all drinking water networks and certain self-supplied systems, and the review of drinking water standards and guidelines.

-Subsequent research findings

 The Institute of Environmental Science and Research (ESR) carried out genome-sequencing on the campylobacter strain that was found in sick people during the outbreak.
 The subsequent research has shown that some people living outside Havelock North, but who visited the area during the time of the outbreak, were also affected.
 The study suggests that the total number of campylobacteriosis cases traceable to the water contamination could be as high as 8320, with up to 2230 of these living outside of Havelock North.